 NIHR CRN Portfolio

-For non-commercial studies, you must prepare the Statement(s) of Activities and Schedule(s) of Events documents for each type of research site in your study.
+For non-commercial studies, you must prepare the Organisation Information Document for each type of research site in your study.

-For commercial studies, you must prepare the draft template agreement you propose to use with sites, the costing template and a template delegation log.
+For commercial studies, you must prepare the draft template agreement you propose to use with sites and the costing template.
 For studies which are part of the National Institute for Health Research (NIHR) Clinical Research Network (CRN) Portfolio you must ask the lead CRN to validate the costing template, at least one week before application for HRA Approval.

 We continually review and improve the approval process to ensure that it meets user needs.
-If you have any comments or suggestions for improvements, email the HRA Approval team.
+If you have any comments or suggestions for improvements, please feedback via the user satisfaction feedback form.